 I'm Thea Kozakis, a recent PhD from Cornell University currently working as a post doc at the National Space Institute at the Technical University of Denmark with the exoplanet group.
 My thesis, "Last Call For Life: Habitability of Terrestrial Planets Orbiting Red Giants and White Dwarfs", focuses on combining stellar evolution and astrobiology to student planetary habitability for systems with hosts of a variety of masses and ages.
 I got my start in astronomy doing observational research with Joe Carson at the College of Charleston on direct imaging of exoplanets around high-mass stars with the Subaru SEEDS Survey.
 Although my current research focuses on exoplanet habitability and origins of life, I'm interested in a variety of different areas in astronomy research!

 To learn more about me and the work that I've done/am doing please take a look at the links above/below!
 Don't hesistate to contact me with any thoughts/questions/ideas/etc.

-The beautiful cover art shown above is an artist's conception of my white dwarf habitability research made by another Carl Sagan Institute PhD student, Jack Madden.
-You can find out more about his space art here and his exoplanet research here!
+The beautiful cover art shown above is an artist's conception of my white dwarf habitability research made by another Carl Sagan Institute PhD recipient, Jack Madden.
+You can find out more about his space art and exoplanet research here!